gsuuon/model.nvim/README.md

 You can save the buffer with an `.mchat` extension to continue the chat later using the same settings shown in the header. `mchat` comes with some syntax highlighting and folds to show the various chat parts - name of the chatprompt runner, options and params in the header, and a system message.

+Check out [the starter chat prompts](./lua/model/prompts/chats.lua) to see how to add your own.
+Check out [the reference](#chatprompt) for the type definitions.

 ### Library autoload
 You can use `require('util').module.autoload` instead of a naked `require` to always re-require a module on use.
 This makes the feedback loop for developing prompts faster: